C2|Q>: A Robust Framework for Bridging Classical and Quantum Software Development -- RCR Report: Conclusion

 \section{Conclusion}

 The framework source code is on GitHub~\cite{C2Q_github_2025} and serves as the primary executable artifact; evaluation data and archived outputs are preserved on Zenodo~\cite{ye_khan_c2q_dataset_2025}, and the parser model is archived separately~\cite{ye_parser_model_2025}.
-For most reproduction purposes, a source checkout under Python~3.12 with the parser model installed is the right starting point; Docker is the quickest way to confirm the JSON pipeline works before committing to the full setup, and PyPI covers lightweight CLI use.
+For most reproduction purposes, a source checkout under Python~3.12 or Python~3.13 with the parser model installed is the right starting point; Docker is the quickest way to confirm the JSON pipeline works before committing to the full setup, and PyPI covers lightweight CLI use.

 Experiment~1 relies on the released training notebook and pretrained model rather than a single \texttt{make} command, reflecting the cost of full parser retraining.
 Experiments~2 and the simulator-based routes of Experiment~3 are fully executable from the released source, with concrete passing indicators documented in Table~\ref{tab:expected_outputs}.
-Real-hardware validation on IBM Brisbane and Finland's Helmi requires device access and cannot be independently replicated; the Qiskit Aer simulator routes cover this part of the workflow.
+Real-hardware validation on IBM Brisbane and Finland's Helmi requires device access and cannot be independently replicated in the same sense as the simulator routes; the Qiskit Aer paths reproduce the controlled workflow, while archived real-hardware outputs document representative deployment behavior under time-specific device conditions.
 Known limitations on run time and platform coverage are documented in \path{STATUS.md} in the repository~\cite{C2Q_github_2025}.
 These include the runtime of full-scale benchmark reproduction, the separate installation of the parser model, and the access-dependent nature of real-hardware validation.